Government Affairs Update for January 31, 2020

 Governor Cuomo presents his Executive Budget proposal

 On Tuesday, January 21, Governor Andrew Cuomo presented his $178 billion Executive Budget proposal.
 Notably, the governor’s budget did not include any major tax or fee increase in order to close a $6 billion budget deficit.
 The governor, instead, proposed cuts in state spending, a restructuring of Medicaid, and projected that current state tax receipts would grow by $2 billion to close the deficit.
-Read a more detailed summary of the governor’s budget proposal here.
+Click here to read a more detailed summary of the governor’s budget proposal.